kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

              ### Day 69 September 03, 2022.
  **Today's Progress:**  I also practised Object Oriented Programming in fCC.
+I removed Elixir and did re-instalation it did not go as expected.
+ **Thoughts:** Getting nowhere.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+              ### Day 70 September 04, 2022.
+ **Today's Progress:**  I practised Object Oriented Programming in fCC.
 I removed Elixir and did re-instalation the build command worked as expected.
 Now the run command is the next bug.
  **Thoughts:** Getting nowhere.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.